uio-cels/OffsetBasedGraph/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-The Python package *OffsetBasedGraphs* is a simple implementation of offset-based sequence graphs.
+The Python package *OffsetBasedGraph* is a simple implementation of offset-based sequence graphs.
-The package lets you represent graphs as well of the *Translation* (difference) between them, making it possible to e.g. convert interval from one graph to another.
+The package lets you represent graphs as well as the *Translation* (difference) between them, making it possible to e.g. convert intervals from one graph to another.

 Installation
 =================